serhatbek/saga-todo-app/README.md

 Adding New Tasks: Enter the task details and press enter or click on the "Add" button to include it in your todo list.

 Editing Tasks: Click on the edit icon button and it will become editable.
-Update the details and press enter to save changes or click elsewhere on the screen to exit editing mode or click edit icon again.
+Update the details and press enter to save changes or click elsewhere on the screen to exit editing mode.

 Deleting Tasks: Remove a task by clicking on the "Delete" button beside each task.